P314159i/Android-Apps/README.md

   ⏰ At the end of the week, the app will automatically reset, or you can manually reset it.

   ⏰ You can manually enter the hours as well, by clicking on the name of the day.
+Cause who knows, maybe you find my app in the middle of the week and still wanna get rid of the burden of hour calculation!

 #WIP: The app is still developing so come back for updates!